-The advantages in mnemonic and transmittability for minimally counterintuitive representations beg the question of why such representations don't occupy most of scriptures, folktales, and myths.
-The Bible or the Koran, for example, involve successions of mundane events-walking, eating, sleeping, marrying, fighting, and suffering-interspersed with a few counterintuitive occurrences, often involving miracles or the appearance of supernatural agents.
+The advantages in mnemonic and transmittability for minimally counter-intuitive representations beg the question of why such representations don't occupy most of scripture, folktales and myths.
+The Bible or Koran, for example, involve successions of mundane events-walking, eating, sleeping, marrying, fighting, and suffering-interspersed with a few counterintuitive occurrences, often involving miracles or the appearance of supernatural agents.
 One explanation is that counterintuitive ideas are transmitted as elements in narrative structures.
-Studies have explored this by examining (1) the cognitive structure of folktales, and (2) the relative cultural success of each tale (Norenzayan et al. 2006).
-Minimally counterintuitive folktales (containing two to three supernatural events or objects) were substantially more widespread than folktales containing fewer counterintuitive elements (less than two) or those with too many counterintuitive elements (more than three).
+Studies have explored this by examining 1) the cognitive structure of folktales, and 2) the relative cultural success of each tale (Norenzayan et al. 2006).
+Minimally counterintuitive folktales (containing 2-3 supernatural events or objects) were substantially more widespread than folktales containing fewer counterintuitive elements (< 2) or than those with too many counterintuitive elements (> 3).

-In brief, counterintuitive concepts and beliefs, as long as they come in small doses, help people remember and presumably retransmit the intuitive statements, as well as the underlying knowledge that can be inferred from them.
-A small proportion of minimally counterintuitive elements give a story a mnemonic advantage over stories with no or too many counterintuitive elements.
-This dual aspect of supernatural belief sets-commonsensical and counterintuitive-

-renders them intuitively compelling yet fantastic, eminently recognizable but surprising.
+In brief, counterintuitive concepts and beliefs, as long as they come in small doses, help people remember and presumably re-transmit the intuitive statements, as well as the underlying knowledge that can be inferred from them.
+A small proportion of minimally counterintuitive elements give a story a mnemonic advantage over stories with no counterintuitive elements or with too many.
+This dual aspect of supernatural belief sets-commonsensical and counterintuitive-renders them intuitively compelling yet fantastic, eminently recognizable but surprising.
 Cross-cultural experiments indicate that such beliefs grab attention, activate intuition, mobilize inference, and can accommodate seemingly contrary events and interpretations, in ways that facilitate their mnemonic retention, cultural transmission, and historical survival.